lenincompres/DOM.create/README.md

 });
 ```

-These styles are added to the document.head's style element, under the *id* of the element where they are created.
+The styling is added to the document.head's style element under the *id* of the element where they are created.
-If the element doesn't have an *id*, a unique is provided.
+If the element doesn't have an *id*, a unique one is provided for it.

 ## Binding